krsng-lab/krsng.github.io/README.md

 ```
     for (int i = 1; i <= height; i++)
 ```
-Such that there will be _i_ number of rows starting from row 1 until _i_ is equal to the value of the height.
+Such that there will be various rows starting from row 1 until the row number _i_ is equal to the value of the height.

 ## Examining the Pattern
 There are many ways you can interpret the output required from your code.
 Consider the following: